meganfung38/Chickalo/README.md

 1. Login → Navigate to map
 2. Toggle activity ON → Avatar appears on map (colored)
 3. Toggle activity OFF → Avatar turns grayscale, location hidden from others
+4. Tap other users' avatars → View their profile in modal
+5. Tap own avatar → Navigate to Settings screen

 ### Profile Management
 1. Navigate to Settings (tap avatar in nav bar)